Investing 101: A Basic Guide to Stocks

 Companies may also choose to issue other types of stocks based on ownership rights of shareholders.
 For example, Google issues Class A, Class B and Class C shares.
 Class A shareholders receive one vote per share, Class B shareholders receive 10 votes per share and Class C shareholders receive no voting rights.
 This type of structure is used to control the voting power of the company.
 In Google’s case, the Class B shares are not available on the public markets, but are instead owned by management within the company.

-Stock Market Index
+Stock Market Indices

 Different Strategies in Investing in Stocks

 To put it simply, the goal of investing in stocks is to buy low and sell high.
 You want to buy things that will go up, and sell things that will go down.
 It may sound easy, but to most of us who can’t predict the future, this is an extremely difficult process.
-Even the best professional hedge fund managers are known to do it well only 60% of the time.
-Is there any strategies to help us do it better?
+Even the best professional hedge fund managers are known to do it well only half of the time.
+Are there any strategies to help us do it better?

 The two main branches of investing are fundamental and quantitative investing.
 The former is based on fundamental value of a business.
 By understanding how a business makes money, competes against competitors and evolves over time, fundamental investors try to estimate a true worth of each businesses.
 This can be done in a variety of ways including Discounted Cash Flow method, peer comparison and strategic value.
 Then, the investor buys a stock when its market price dips significantly below the fair value, hoping that the price fluctuation is temporary and returns to a rational level.